How to Build a Freestanding Pergola

 A: If you have reasonable carpentry skills and a capable friend (or more capable 🙂 than you to help you out, there’s no reason you can’t build your DIY wood pergola.
 Be careful not to make it too complicated.

-There are many DIY pergola plans out there that you can build yourself, which can be a little overwhelming.
+There are many DIY pergola plans available, which can be a bit overwhelming.

 With many pergolas plans today, deciding on one that works for you and your lifestyle might be overwhelming.
 This should not be a run-of-the-mill decision.
 Picking the right pergola design should be a calculated and thought-out process.